 The venue places accessibility as a priority, too.
 There are accessible viewing platforms, low-level counters at the Box Office and lift access to all floors.

 Sage Gateshead, Gateshead

 The wonderful Sage Gateshead is another architectural gem from Foster + Partners.
 The music centre is home to the Royal Northern Sinfonia and hosts regional, international and emerging artists in three large venues.
-There are more than 400 concerts per year plus music workshops and classes.
-The Folkworks programme celebrates folk and traditional music and dance.
-Visitors can sign up to the Access Register.
-The website also has a handy virtual tour so you can look around the venue before you arrive.
+There are typically more than 400 concerts per year plus music workshops and classes.

 The Leadmill, Sheffield